bugzmanov/nes_ebook/src/chapter_3_2.md

     }
 ```

 Before we wrap up, I'd like to mention that the current **run** method is somewhat iffy.
-First of all, the requirements to increment program_counter by 1 or 2 after some operations is error-prone.
-And if we introduce an error, it would be tough to spot it on.
+First, the requirements to increment program_counter by 1 (or 2) after some of operations is error-prone.
+And if we introduce an error, it would be tough to spot it.

 Second, wouldn't it be more readable and convenient if we could group all "LDA" operations under a single `match` cause?

 Lastly, all we do is hardcoding Instructions spec into Rust code.
 And the translation is a bit hard to compare.
-Wouldn't it be great if we could represent our opcodes in some table form?
+Keeping the code in some table form looks like a more managable approach.

  <div style="text-align:center"><img src="./images/ch3.2/image_3_ideal_state.png" width="80%"/></div>